justinnoor/pfhowto/README.md

 block return out quick on egress to <rfc6890>
 ```

 Here we introduce the `return` option, which compliments our `block out` rule.
 This will drop the packets, and also send an *RST messages* to the host that tried to make these connections.
-Finally, we introduce the `egress` keyword, which automatically finds the default route.
+Finally, we introduce the `egress` keyword, which automatically finds the *default route*.
 This is usually a cleaner method of finding the default route, especially on complex networks.

 That completes our base ruleset.
 Let's put all of the pieces together and review the final product before introducing additional topics.